-* Address: London
+- Address: London

-* Country: United Kingdom
+- Country: United Kingdom

-* Capacity: 62,000
+- Capacity: 62,000

-* Opened: 3 April 2019
+- Opened: 3 April 2019

-* Main use: Football
+- Main use: Football

-* Tenants: Tottenham Hotspur (football)
+- Tenants: Tottenham Hotspur (football)

 Extra stadium info – Tottenham Hotspur Stadium

-The construction of the Tottenham Hotspur Stadium started in 2015.
-It opened as one of the largest stadiums in the United Kingdom.
-The stadium opened with a Premier League match between Tottenham Hotspur Football Club and Crystal Palace Football Club.
+The Tottenham Hotspur Stadium opened as one of the largest stadiums in the United Kingdom.
+It opened with a Premier League match between Tottenham Hotspur Football Club and Crystal Palace Football Club.
 The home side won the game 2-0.
-Son Heung-min from Korea scored the first goal and Christian Eriksen from Denmark scored the second goal.
-Tenants Tottenham Hotspur, also known as Spurs and The Lilywhites, were founded in 1882.
-They are among the first sports clubs with 10 million followers on their main social media page.
+Son Heung-min from Korea scored the first goal in the game and Christian Eriksen from Denmark scored the second goal in the game.

+Tottenham Hotspur FC, also known as Spurs and The Lilywhites, was founded in 1882.
+THFC became one of the first sports clubs with 10 million followers on its main social media page.
 Tottenham Hotspur won their first domestic top-flight football league title in 1951.
 They finished that football league season with 60 points.
 THFC drew an average attendance of 55,000 in 21 home games in that domestic league season.
-In 1972, they won the inaugural UEFA Cup after beating the Wolverhampton Wanderers.
+In 1972, the Spurs won the inaugural edition of the UEFA Cup after beating the Wolverhampton Wanderers.

 On 10 February 2018, Tottenham Hotspur broke the record attendance for a Premier League match.
 83,000 people showed up for the record-breaking game between Tottenham and arch-rivals Arsenal Football Club.
 The derby between Tottenham Hotspur and Arsenal is known as the North London derby.
 In 2006, Arsenal became the first club from London in a UEFA Champions League final.
 Arsenal FC, also known as The Gunners, lost the European championship game against the Spanish football giants FC Barcelona.